sebastianderossi/iOS-Examples/LoadData/README.md

 [![N|Solid](https://github.com/sebastianderossi/iOS-Examples/blob/master/LoadData/LoadData.gif)](https://vimeo.com/282028230)

-Click image above to see it action.
+Click image above to see it in action.

 Want to see data loading from an external file?